 Naturally, I accepted the proposal with easily understandable enthusiasm.
 To encounter this kind of proposal in a country that considered the experimental films of René Clair, Man Ray and Buñuel to be faddish and miraculous – was a wonderful, heartening surprise.
 We discussed the film script.
 Then Stefan and Franciszka Themerson brought me the finished script.
 I made almost no corrections to it; frankly, I was so exasperated that I could not even afford to be critical of the Themersons’ work.
 I was well acquainted with the thorny path of the creators of new art in Poland.

-The Themersons’ last pre-war film, The Adventure of a Good Citizen, was made in 1937.
-In this, as the filmmakers called it in the subtitle, 'irrational humoresque’, the title character accidentally overhears a sentence addressed to two men carrying a wardrobe (this motif would be used 19 years later by Roman Polański in his etude): ‘There won’t be a hole in heaven if you walk backwards’, which prompts him to start a walking tour, backwards of course.
+The Themersons’ last film made in Poland, in 1937, The Adventure of a Good Citizen (Przygody Człowieka Poczciwego), had a subtitle: 'irrational humoresque’.
+The hero of the story overhears a sentence addressed to two men carrying a wardrobe: ‘There won’t be a hole in heaven if you even walk backwards’, which prompts him to walk backwards himself.
+An unexpected adventure follows.
 The music for the film was composed by Stefan Kisielewski.

-American artist Bruce Checefsky has reconstructed The Pharmacy and A Melodic Trifle – the results of his work can be seen in the film library of the Museum of Modern Art in Warsaw.
+American artist Bruce Checefsky reconstructed Pharmacy and Moment Musical – and these films can be seen in the film library of the Museum of Modern Art in Warsaw.

-In 1935, together with filmmakers who had previously been associated with the Start group, which was dissolved by the authorities, they founded the Film Authors’ Cooperative, which also included Wanda Jakubowska, Aleksander Ford and Stanisław Wohl.
-The Themersons also edited the trilingual magazine f.a, published in Polish, French and English and devoted to artistic film.
+In 1935, together with filmmakers who had previously been associated with the START group of avant-garde artists, that was dissolved by the authorities, the Themersons founded the Film Authors’ Cooperative, together with Wanda Jakubowska, Aleksander Ford and Stanisław Wohl.
+The Themersons also edited their bilingual magazine f.a, of which 2 numbers were published, the first in Polish and French; and the second in Polish and English.
+Both were devoted to art film.

 These were not simply illustrations.
 For the Themersons, the book was artistically a unity.
 A graphic text.
 The text, the typography, the illustrations were as important as the word.
 Yes, Franciszka did illustrations for other books, for example Dancing with a Needle and Thread by Brzechwa or Flammarion’s publications, but this was a commisional activity.
 When they went to France and then to England, that’s what they mainly did for a living.
 Their own books – not only for children but also for adults – were a visual and textual whole.